Relating Reinforcement Learning to Dynamic Programming-Based Planning: Stochastic experiments

 \section{Stochastic experiments}

 Bellow we have the tables for Problems 1,10 and 11 with $\gamma \in\{ 0.99, 0.99\}$.
 These algorithms were run $N = 100$ times.
 The table shows similar metrics as in the deterministic case, but we also list how often the optimal cost-to-go value for the initial state is achieved, and the shortest and longest paths extracted from the computed values.
 Afterwards, the tables for Problems 1,10 and 11 with $\gamma \in\{ 0.9, 0.7, 0.6\}$ are shown.
 These were run $N = 10$ times since they were considerably slower due to the stochasticity.
-We also used a desktop computer with a i5-12400F CPU (2.50GHz) for this batch of experiments and the ones we describe below.
+We also used a desktop computer with an i5-12400F CPU (2.50GHz) for this batch of experiments and the ones we describe below.
+We show results using $\epsilon$-decay in Tables 22, 23 and 24.
 Additional experiments with low $\gamma$ for problems 8 and 16 are also included.
 Finally, the tables for the rest of the problems ran with $\gamma \in \{0.99, 0.999\}$ are shown.